The Aslan Foundation supports the greater Knoxville community through three charitable initiatives.

 Public-Private Partnerships The Aslan Foundation partners with the City of Knoxville to conserve land, develop recreational facilities, and preserve historic sites in the greater Knoxville area.
 Current projects include the Fort Dickerson Gateway and Augusta Quarry Lake.

 Aslan Foundation Projects The Aslan Foundation funds projects on its properties to serve the Knoxville community.
-Past and current projects include High Ground Park, the Loghaven Artist Residency, and the Candoro Marble Building.
+Past and current projects include High Ground Park, the Loghaven Artist Residency, the Candoro Marble Building, and the Eugenia Williams House.

 Established by Lindsay Young in 1994, the Aslan Foundation has embraced the mission of preserving beauty, advancing livability, and supporting cultural assets in Knoxville, Tennessee.
 These were interests which Lindsay shared with his twin brother Robert and with Robert’s wife Rachael, both of whom helped guide the foundation.